 The valuation of the assets held within the scheme has been impacted by the COVID-19 pandemic.
-Where available, market data is used to value assets, however for some less liquid assets, up-to-date data is not available, certain estimates regarding inputs to the valuation are required to be made, as disclosed in Note 23.
+Where available, market data is used to value assets, however for some less liquid assets, up-to-date data is not available, certain estimates regarding inputs to the valuation are required to be made, as disclosed in Note 23, along with sensitivities of certain key inputs.